Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Cooling with Gaussian operation

 where $\mathcal{U}^G_J$ is the set of $J$-mode Gaussian unitary operators. \end{lemma}

-Applying Lemma~\ref{le:global_U} to the scheme of HBAC, we obtain Theorem~\ref{thm:1}, which specifies the necessary and sufficient condition on sub-bath cooling via Gaussian operations. \begin{theorem} By Gaussian HBAC protocols based on coherent control, the effective inverse temperature of $S$ can reach $\beta^*=\lambda\beta$ $(\lambda>1)$ if and only if $\omega_N\geq\lambda\omega_0$. \begin{proof} First, we notice that the unitary $U$ in the thermalizing routine is both Gaussian and energy-preserving, which requires that the reservoir modes that can exchange energy with the machine should be resonant with the machine modes.
+Applying Lemma~\ref{le:global_U} to the scheme of HBAC, we obtain Theorem~\ref{thm:1}, which specifies the necessary and sufficient condition on sub-bath cooling via Gaussian operations. \begin{theorem} By Gaussian HBAC protocols, the effective inverse temperature of $S$ can reach $\beta^*=\lambda\beta$ $(\lambda>1)$ if and only if $\omega_N\geq\lambda\omega_0$. \begin{proof} In our setting, the unitary $U$ in the thermalizing routine is both Gaussian and energy-preserving.
+Thus, the reservoir modes that can exchange energy with the machine should be resonant with the machine modes.
 It means that the frequencies of the effective reservoir modes are no larger than $\omega_N$.